Do I Need Therapy? 11 Signs It’s Time To See a Therapist

 Therapy can help you develop healthy attitudes towards food and weight and change the way you respond to difficult situations and stress.

 In fact, you don’t need a certain sign or concern to go to therapy and benefit from it.
 People see therapists for many different reasons when they need to handle major life problems or even when they want to improve themselves as a person.
-Every one of us needs therapy to vent out.
+Every one of us could benefit from therapy to vent out, process concerns, gain awareness and insight as to barriers in our lives, and further develop adaptive coping strategies.

 Remember: therapy doesn’t always have to be only about negative things.
 You can use it as a judgment-free space where you can talk about whatever’s on your mind to set new life goals and boost motivation and self-confidence.